 The second part of our assessment focuses on the general essay question, testing students for their comprehensive grasp of the four required curricular areas of study.
 Since this section is not quantifiable, all full-time faculty members evaluate all of the essays independently before discussing them collectively.
 General essays must meet three fundamental criteria: to demonstrate an understanding of art historical chronology from ancient to modern, to cite specific works of art accurately, and to place those works of art appropriately in a cultural/historical context.

 Part three of our assessment focuses on the period essay.
 Students must demonstrate a solid grasp of a specific area of study, chosen from one of the four required areas of the curriculum.
 Asian art is added here as a fifth choice.
 (It is not included within the required areas because we do not have the resources to support it fully in the curriculum.)
 Evaluation criteria are determined according to the specific area of expertise taught by faculty members; each student essay must demonstrate a grasp of the issue presented within the area of study.

-Students must demonstrate a mastery of all three parts of the Senior Exercise.
+Students must demonstrate a mastery of all three parts of the Senior Capstone.
 Outcomes from all three parts should inform curricular needs and future pedagogical emphases.
-At the March meeting, after discussing the Senior Exercise outcomes, we also have a broader discussion of students’ strengths and weaknesses in their understanding of art historical methodology and theory, and how we might modify the Senior Seminar and/or the Senior Exercise to address concerns.
+At the March meeting, after discussing the Senior Capstone outcomes, we also have a broader discussion of students’ strengths and weaknesses in their understanding of art historical methodology and theory, and how we might modify the Senior Seminar and/or the Senior Capstone to address concerns.
 We have decided to supplement this discussion every year by providing students an opportunity to discuss curriculum and pedagogy in an exit interview.